OpenFn/docs/docs/cli.md

 ```

 On execution, this workflow will first auto-install the adaptors then run
-`getPatients` job.
-If that first job succeeds then `createTEIs` will run using
+`getPatients` job,If succeed then `getGlobalOrgUnits` will run using the final
-the final state of `getPatients`.
-The `getGlobalOrgUnits` job will not run.
+state of `getPatients`.
+If `getGlobalOrgUnits` succeed then `createTEIs` will
+run using the final state of `getGlobalOrgUnits`.

 :::danger Important